 Trials.
 Not the most fun topic out there (understatement of the year), so I’ll get right to the point.
 We all have trials–some may be more visible than others–but we all have them.
 They’re a part of life.
 And one that I’m actually really grateful for.

 I know that sounds crazy, but hear me out.
 Even if we aren’t grateful for the trial itself, we can find something to be grateful for from our trials.
-Like losing a loved one–I don’t see how anyone could ever be grateful for that, and nobody should have to be.
-But maybe you can try to find a silver lining, a small glimmer of something to hold on to that pulls you through.
+Like a friendship that came from it.
+Or a lesson we learned.
+Or an experience we were then able to have.
+We don’t have to be grateful for the pain, but we can try to find the silver lining, that small glimmer of something good to hold on to the pulls us through when we’re sure we don’t have the strength to keep going.

 Switching My Mindset